nazar256/intopwa/README.md

 Turn any website into an installable Progressive Web App (PWA) with just one click.

+> **Note**: This project is a prototype/proof-of-concept implementation focused on demonstrating functionality rather than production-ready code quality.

 ## Features

 - Create PWAs from any website URL